David-Cary/undoable-edits/README.md

 On the flip side, `UndoableRenameProperty` lets you move a value to a different property and deletes the old property in the process.
 The constructor parameters as as per the delete action, with the new property name as the third parameter.
 Note that doing so with an existing property will overwrite that value.
 Undoing that reverts the value to the original property name, restoring the overwritten value in the process.

+Version 1.1.3 adds `UndoableCopyPropertyFrom`, letting you mirror the property of a target object.
+This works much like `UndoableSetProperty`, save that it will delete the target property should the source not have said property.

 ### Array Actions
 To set an array element, use `UndoableSetItemAt` instead of `UndoableSetProperty`.
 This works much like setting a property, save that it takes an index instead of a key and will revert the arrays length when undone.